Put-in-Bay Garden Club News July 2014

 First, we need all artists, clever craftspeople, and creative thinkers to find a box and decorate it for our auction.
 When decorating your box, we ask you to go wild – as in wildlife and nature themes.
 Second, we need the support of all our friends to come to enjoy the delicious dinner and choose beautiful boxes to bid on during the evening.
 If you are lucky and persistent, one of those boxes will be yours to display and hold your treasures.

 If you are planning to exercise your creativity and prepare a box for the auction, please make sure your box is submitted to the wildlife center by August 15th.
 Raffle tickets for a free gardening consultation at your island home are on sale.
 A team of experts will visit your garden to answer your questions and address problem areas, as well as to provide simple design ideas and recommend plants guaranteed to thrive in your location.

 Two winning tickets will be drawn on August 5th.
 Raffle tickets are available through any of the Garden Club’s Board members at a cost of $2.00 each or three for $5.00.
 They will also be sold at Garden Club events.
 Don’t miss out on your chance to have an award-winning garden!

 Suggestions for next year’s Garden Club News programming and your comments are always welcome.
 Call Susan Hildebrandt at 419-285-3908 or Peggy Leopold at 419-285-0160, or write a note in the Comments area of the garden website.
-For the month of July, remember to water, feed and enjoy your gardens!
-If you encounter any nasty pest or diseases on your plants, call the Master Gardener hotlines listed on our website.
-Describe your problem and they will prescribe a solution!
+For July, remember to water, feed and enjoy your gardens!
+If you encounter any nasty pests or diseases on your plants, call the Master Gardener hotlines on our website.
+Describe your problem, and they will prescribe a solution!
 Amazing!
 Enjoy!